Beyond Single-Granularity Prompts: A Multi-Scale Chain-of-Thought Prompt Learning for Graph: Experiments

 To comprehensively evaluate the effectiveness of the multi-scale prompt mechanism in the MSGCOT framework, we conducted systematic ablation studies by comparing MSGCOT with four variants: (1) w/o multi-scale prompt(MSP): removing multi-scale prompts and using only node-level prompts; (2) w/o reconstruction loss(RE): eliminating the reconstruction constraint on multi-level node prompts; (3) w/o trackback (TB): employing a unidirectional process (fine-to-coarse) for prompt addition; and (4) w/o incremental update (IU): retaining only the final prompt.

-As shown in the Table~\ref{abation}, (1) Multi-scale prompts are crucial for performance improvement.
-After removing it, the accuracy of node classification tasks decreased by an average of 5.52\%.
-In contrast, graph classification tasks experienced a more pronounced performance drop, averaging 17.7\%, validating the critical role of hierarchical prompts in capturing multi-scale structural features.
-(2) The reconstruction loss significantly impacts node classification tasks, while graph classification focuses more on global information.
-(3) The backtracking mechanism is particularly critical for graph classification, with performance dropping sharply by 12-15\% when using unidirectional prompts, confirming the importance of dynamically adjusting prompt granularity; (4) Progressive prompt updates yield a performance gain of 2-5\%, indicating that intermediate-layer prompts carry complementary hierarchical information.
-These findings demonstrate that MSGCOT can coordinate features at different granularities, verifying the effectiveness of a multi-level, multi-scale prompt.
+As shown in Table~\ref{abation}: (1) Multi-scale prompts are crucial for performance.
+Their removal reduces node classification accuracy by 5.52\% on average and leads to a more pronounced drop in graph classification (17.7\% on average), validating their critical role in capturing hierarchical structural features.
+(2) The reconstruction loss significantly impacts node classification, while graph classification relies more on global information.
+(3) The backtracking mechanism is particularly vital for graph classification; performance drops sharply by 12-15\% when using unidirectional prompts, confirming the importance of dynamically adjusting prompt granularity.
+(4) Progressive prompt updates yield a 2-5\% performance gain, indicating that intermediate-layer prompts carry complementary hierarchical information.
+These results demonstrate that MSGCOT effectively coordinates features across different granularities, verifying the efficacy of its multi-level, multi-scale prompt design.